ZhyBrian/SlicerBreastUltrasoundAnalysis/README.md

    Import the downloaded sample data (`BenignSample6.nrrd`) to 3D Slicer by `File`->`Add Data`.

-3. **If you have any trouble downloading the net weight file automatically when you first click the `AI Automatically Segment and Diagnose` button**, you can try downloading the file manually by using the following download links:
+3. **If you have any trouble downloading the net weight file automatically when you first click the `AI Automatically Segment and Diagnose` button**, you can try downloading the file manually by using any of the following download links:

    - [NetWeight (Google Drive)](https://drive.google.com/file/d/1c1dZo6lfaohfrtFFJZhODXNw1-gZr6_P/view?usp=share_link)
    - [NetWeight (Zoho WorkDrive)](https://workdrive.zohopublic.com.cn/external/fc5868a16789095cfab4d0011bb70578a26d7b3a59a30e4d41cf12fb82f02508/download)